 As noted by Forrester, companies that combine tools of e-procurement and e-invoicing can achieve excellent performance in terms of compatibility with twice the probability than any other.

-Forrester has some great suggestions, but let’s analyze the maverick spending phenomenon in more detail.
+Let’s analyze the maverick spending phenomenon in more detail

 Only a few companies have an effective and controlled process of their Purchase-to-Pay cycle (P2P).
 Having an effective P2P cycle allows these businesses to draw maximum benefit from all sourcing initiatives.
 Without a structured P2P process, businesses might find themselves facing an extremely common problem called “Maverick Spending.”
 It’s not rare to find cases in which up to 80% of all invoices generated come from “uncontrolled purchases.”
 An ineffective P2P cycle can also produce a number of other problems across payment activities, supplier management, data management, enforcing terms and agreements, fraud.